100mslive/100ms-flutter/README.md

 ```
- userId: should be unique we are using `Uuid` package to generate one.
+ `userId`: should be unique we are using `Uuid` package to generate one.
- roomId: id of the room which you want to join.
+ `roomId`: id of the room which you want to join.
- token:  follow the above step 1 to generate token.
+ `token`:  follow the above step 1 to generate token.
- userName: your name using which you want to join the room.
+ `userName`: your name using which you want to join the room.

 ## 🙏 Join a room